Frequently Asked Questions

 At the school ceremonies, which take place throughout the rest of the day in various locations across campus, the College of Liberal Arts and individual schools present their own awards and recognize each graduate individually.
 It is at these ceremonies that each graduate’s name is called, and he or she is presented with a diploma cover.

-Diplomas will be mailed June or July for insertion into the diploma cover.
+Diplomas will be mailed June or July (May graduates) and September (August graduates) for insertion into the diploma cover received at Commencement.

 Where and when can I pick up my cap and gown?

-If you are graduating with honors: summa cum laude, magna cum laude or cum laude, you must order your honors cord at the bookstore.
+If you are graduating with Latin honors: Summa Cum Laude, Magna Cum Laude or Cum Laude, you must order your honors cord at the bookstore.
 If unsure where to pick up items from your academic college/school, contact the Dean’s Office.